jeling43/cheap-flight-alerts/README.md

-# ✈️ FareFinder – Detect Cheap or Mistake Airfares with Python
+# ✈️ FareFinder – Detect Potential Airline Pricing Mistakes with Python

-**FareFinder** is a Python-based tool that searches for unusually low airfare prices between specified routes.
-It's designed to help you find potential **error fares** or **deep discounts** by using the Kiwi.com API (Tequila) to scan flight data within a specified date range.
+**FareFinder** is a Python-based tool designed to help spot potential **airfare pricing mistakes** or **unusually low fares** by scanning flight data and identifying routes priced significantly below typical thresholds.

 ---

 ## 🚀 Features

-- 🔍 Search for flights between two cities within a flexible date range
+- 🔍 Scan flight routes and dates for unusually low fares
-- 💸 Set a maximum price threshold to flag cheap or mistake fares
+- 💸 Flag deals that fall below a configurable price threshold
-- 🌐 Uses Kiwi's Tequila API (free to sign up)
+- 🧠 Designed to help identify error fares or hidden deals
-- 📄 Print results with date, price, and booking link
+- 📝 Flexible input: CSV files, scraped data, or custom APIs
 - ⚙️ Easy to customize and extend

 ---